-Rachael has published her story as a novel, entitled The Skeleton Diaries.
-Her book has inspired countless people suffering with eating disorders.
+In 2014 Rachael published her story as a novel, entitled The Skeleton Diaries.
+Her book has inspired countless people suffering and caring for those battling eating disorders.
 For her work inspiring hope in the lives of Australians, Rachael was an ACT Finalist for the 2017 Young Australian of the Year Award.
 In 2016 she won the ACT Young Woman of the Year Award.

-Despite dropping out of high school she is currently undertaking her Masters in Health, Culture and Medicine at The Australian National University, blending her life experiences with a deep and insightful understanding of the nature of health, sickness and healing in a local and global context.
-Rachael is also an aspiring artist that uses art to uniquely express herself.
+Rachael is also currently studying her Masters in Culture, Health and Medicine at The Australian National University.
+Blending her life experiences with a deep and insightful understanding of the nature of health, sickness and healing – Rachael certainty has a unique, valuable and deeply impacting story to tell.

 Image Credit: Tracy Lee Photography